The Lions Gate Camera Club Celebration of Nature

 LIONS GATE CAMERA CLUB CELEBRATION OF NATURE

 This is an annual competition organized by the Lions Gate Camera Club, open to other clubs in British Columbia and the Yukon.
+Photographers may enter with only one club, and MUST be permanent RESIDENTS of British Columbia or the Yukon Territory.

 Your RAW file may be requested by LGCC.